mwgribben/abc-of-chairmanship/5_amendments.markdown

 ### Amended motion may itself be amended

 Still further motions may be moved to a substantive or amended motion, the procedure being exactly the same as in the case of an amendment to an original motion, except that the mover of the amended motion is not allowed the right of reply.
-Further amendments are subejct to the general restrictions mentioned on (chapter X) above.
+Further amendments are subject to the general restrictions mentioned above.
 Only one such amendment is considered at a time, and each is put to the vote in its turn.
 If successful, the further amendment takes the place of the amended motion, in the same way as the latter supplanted the original motion.
 The victorious further amendment then becomes the *new* amended motion.
 Finally, it is put to the vote as the new *main question* and, if carried, then becomes a resolution.

 ### Putting the main question